Aetna Coverage

 Wegovy / Zepbound (weight management)

-Documented diet and exercise attempts (typically 3-6 months), may require trial of older weight loss medication or metformin depending on plan.
+You'll need documented diet and exercise attempts (usually 3-6 months).
+Some plans also require trying an older weight loss medication or metformin.

 Ozempic / Mounjaro (diabetes)